-For hospice services and for services that are covered by Medicare Part A or B and are related to your When you enroll in a Medicarecertified hospice program, your hospice services and your Part A and Part B services related to your terminal prognosis are paid for by Original Medicare, not Bright Advantage Health Dollars (PPO).
+For hospice services and for services that are covered by Medicare Part A or B and are related to your terminal prognosis: Original Medicare (rather than our plan) will pay for your hospice services and any Part A and Part B services related to your terminal prognosis.
+While you are in the hospice program,

-Hospice consultations are included as part of inpatient hospital care.
 Physician service cost-sharing may apply for outpatient consultations.